trainyboy/Chat-Ivy-League-Demo/README.md

 ## Future Modicications

-### Adding css to code
+### Adding CSS to code
-  ### > Making login and signup page the same
+  ### > Making login and signup pages the same
 ### - Hashing password saved into MYSQL
-### - Make website display a download button to download the pdf instead of autmatically downaloding the pdf to users device
+### - Make the website display a download button to download the pdf instead of automatically downloading the pdf to user's device